 Because the IRS and most States conduct audits and send letters of inquiry throughout the year, it is best to work with a preparer who maintains office hours beyond the April 15th filing deadline.

-Instead of asking a preparer what their fees are, ask how they determine their prices.
+Instead of asking a preparer their fees, ask how they determine their prices.
 For taxpayers with more complex returns requiring several forms, it usually is better to select a firm that charges a set fee for the type of return (1040, 1065, 1120S, 1120) rather than one that charges form.
 The reason is that this can be rather costly.

 Your Security

 Unfortunately, the tax preparer industry has not remained immune from the ever-increasing problem of security breaches.
-Never hesitate to ask a preparer how they safeguard client confidentiality in the form of physical and electronic security of their client’s information and records.
+Never hesitate to ask a preparer how they safeguard client confidentiality through physical and electronic security of their client’s information and records.
 If the answer is not to your satisfaction, then walk away.

 Hire Your Tax Expert

 If you need help managing your taxes, consider hiring ATBS to help you out.
-ATBS has been in the industry for more than 20 years and is an expert in trucking taxes.
+ATBS has been in the industry for over 20 years and is an expert in trucking taxes.
 They offer various services, including accounting, bookkeeping, and tax preparation, specifically for truck drivers.